gustavo-depaula/gustavo-depaula.github.io/content/catholicism/Notes on the Bible/Commentaries/23 - Psalms.md

 3. Clear prefigurations of heaven and hell, judgement of the souls after death: liberation for the just, privation of the light for the wicked.

 # Psalm 50
 The outward signs of religion (sacrifices in this case) must be accompanied by an interior act of thanksgiving and prayer, and of following the commandments.
+# Psalm 53
+**Ps 53:1** *The fool says in his heart, “There is no God”.*

+The unbelievers are easily corruptible, they work evil without understanding the consequences, and become depraved.
+God will punish them, for whoever rejects God, God rejects them (Ps 53:5).
 # Psalm 104

 # Psalm 136